- Obsessive thoughts – Unwanted, distressing thoughts, images, or urges that cause anxiety.

 4. Intrusive Thoughts OCD: Disturbing and Unwanted Thoughts

 One of the most distressing forms of OCD, intrusive thoughts OCD involves unwanted thoughts that may be violent, sexual, or blasphemous.
 It is important to note that these thoughts do not reflect a person’s true desires—they are unwanted, distressing, and completely out of character.
+Because of shame or fear, individuals may:- Avoid situations that trigger these thoughts.

 - Perform mental rituals to "neutralize" them.